mmorandi/MBDyn-web/Documentation/FAQ.md

 Having said this, no one of the developers ever tried to build it using Windows-specific compilers, like Visual Studio.
 As explained here, MBDyn can be built for Windows using MSYS/MinGW or Cygwin.
 Note that currently the MSYS/MinGW build does not support networking, so no MATLAB/Simulink interface is available.
 Volunteers are welcome to work on adding Winsock support.

 ##  What compiler is required/should I use?
-MBDyn should bewritten in standard C/C++, so any standard compliant C/C++ compiler should be fine.
+MBDyn should be written in standard C/C++, so any standard compliant C/C++ compiler should be fine.
 If it's not, then it's a bug that should be notified to the developers and (hopefully) fixed.

 The typical development environment used at DIA/Polimi is gcc/g++ (as of this writing, gcc 4.8) on different flavors of GNU/Linux (mostly Ubuntu, but also SuSE, RedHat, CentOS, Mandrake and Debian; Slackware during early development) on Intel & AMD 32 & 64 bit processors.
 We used to check building with Intel's compilers, but Intel no longer grants free access to compilers for research purpose.
 We occasionally build in MSYS/MinGW for minimal support of the Windows OS.